 Access to features and functions is controlled by access-level assignments, permissions, and security groups.
 To quickly understand the defaults configured for your project, see Default permissions and access.

 If the Project-Scoped Users well known group to hide settings preview feature is enabled for the organization, users added to the Project-Scoped Users group won't be able to access projects that they haven't been added to.
 To learn more, see About projects and scaling your organization, Project-scoped Users group.

 To delegate specific tasks to others, add them to a built-in or custom security group or add them to a specific role.
 To learn more, see the following articles.

 - Grant or restrict access to select features and functions

 - Set permissions at the project level or project collection level

 To learn more about permissions and security, review the following articles:

-Share your project vision and support collaboration
+Share your project vision

 Each project has a summary page that's useful for sharing information through README files.
 Or, redirect users to a project Wiki.
 For users who are new to your project, we recommend that you set up your project summary page or provision a Wiki.
 Use these features to share established processes and procedures for your project.